ayush-ranjan07/StockX/README.md

 1. **Clone the Repository**: Begin by cloning this repository to your local machine.

 2. **Setting Up AWS**: If you don't have an AWS account, sign up for one.
-Refer to the provided tutorial links in the description for assistance.

 3. **Install Dependencies**: Open a terminal and install the required Python libraries by running: